Africa ahead.

 Caption: Moderated by Raoul Siemeni, Chief Executive d'Afrique Environnement, the debate allowed for a lively and very instructive exchange, concluding on the need to prepare now for COP28 © Brazzaville Foundation.

-During the PreCOP27 in Kinshasa in early October, the Foundation launched a first survey an initial survey to understand how Africa is responding to the challenges posed by climate change, and how it is also contributing to the challenges posed by the global climate transition.
-This first consultation confirmed the need to change the discourse on African capacities, recognizing that while the continent's countries are among the least polluting, they are also, by virtue of their natural resources, the best placed to respond to climate change issues.
-But it seems that non-African countries are still stuck with outdated mental models about Africa's natural and human capital.
+At the PreCOP27 in Kinshasa at the beginning of October, the Foundation launched an initial an initial survey to understand how Africa is responding to the challenges posed by climate change, and how it is also contributing to the challenges posed by the global climate transition.
+This first consultation confirmed the need to change the discourse on African capabilities, recognizing that while the continent's countries are among the least polluting, they are also, by virtue of their natural resources, the best placed to respond to climate issues.
+But it seems that non-African countries are still stuck in obsolete mental patterns about Africa's natural and human capital.

-For Mahamat, coordinator of an NGO promoting children's rights in Chad, this is due to the fact that Africa is not sufficiently involved in multilateral decision-making processes.
-A young Congolese scientist goes further: "The polluting countries do not listen to the suggestions of African scientists," and is surprised by a form of contempt for the solutions provided by the academic world: "Even within the IPCC, we are looking for African voices.
+For Mahamat, coordinator of an NGO promoting children's rights in Chad, this stems from the fact that Africa is not sufficiently involved in multilateral decision-making processes.
+A young Congolese scientist goes even further: "Polluting countries don't listen to the suggestions of African scientists", expressing surprise at the disregard for solutions provided by the academic world: "Even within the IPCC, we're looking for African voices".

-Makia, a Guinean entrepreneur elected Miss Jungle for finding solutions for reforestation, deplores the fact that successful projects are not better supported, as there is an ongoing battle to find the means to act.
+Makia, a Guinean entrepreneur elected Miss Jungle for finding solutions to reforestation, deplores the fact that successful projects are not better supported, as there is an ongoing battle to find the means to take action.

 Called upon to conclude the debate, the Chief Executive of the Foundation, Richard Amalvy, supported the idea brought by Albert, a Congolese academic, to impose a paradigm shift by relaying the message and image of a successful Africa that refuses the status of victim and eternal helper.